bernardo1024/Sanwaf/README.md

 ### Create a custom Logger

-You will need to create your own logger and pass it to Sanwaf's constructor otherwise the System.out.printl() method will be used which is not performant nor production facing.
+You will need to create your own logger and pass it to Sanwaf's constructor otherwise the default logger will be used which is not performant.

 Here is a simple example of creating a custom logger.